 h) accredited journalist

 i) a soldier or a civil employee of defensive forces

 j) the one who prepares for future employment in the Czech Republic (§ 5),

-k) the one who was sent to the Czech Republic with the purpose of providing the services to a company with a residency in other EU country
+k) the one who was sent to the Czech Republic with the purpose of providing the services to a company with a residency in another EU country

-l) the one with a long-term residency permit with a purpose of family reunification, or the one who has a long-term residency permit
+l) the one with a long-term residency permit with the purpose of family reunification, or the one who has a long-term residency permit

-m) the one who has a long-term residency permit of other EU country
+m) the one who has a long-term residency permit of another EU country

 n) the one who carries out a continuous study or a scientific activity in the Czech Republic